strimzi/strimzi.github.io/_posts/2019-09-23-exposing-http-bridge.md

 If you are running an OpenShift cluster (for example using Minishift locally), it is possible to expose the Strimzi HTTP bridge using a `Route`.
 An OpenShift Route actually works as a Kubernetes Ingress adding features like TLS re-encryption, TLS passthrough, generated pattern-based hostnames and more but it is OpenShift specific.
-What you need in this case is creating a `Route` resource as the following snippet.
+What you need in this case is to create a `Route` resource as shown in the following snippet.

 ```yaml
 apiVersion: v1